AngleProtocol/merkl-docs/mechanisms/technical-overview.md

 - **Single Merkl Root per Chain:** The Merkl system relies on **a single merkle root per chain**.
 This allows Merkl users to claim all their token rewards from various campaigns in just one transaction on Merkl.
 - **Aggregated Campaigns:** Although campaigns on Merkl are treated independently, the Merkl engine usually aggregates the outcomes of multiple campaigns at once when updating a merkle root onchain.
 This ensures that rewards for multiple campaigns are included in a single update whenever possible.
-- **Multiple Incentive Providers:** The engine is compatible with multiple Incentive Providers incentivizing the same type of campaigns (e.g., the same pool on UniswapV3) with potentially different parameters.
+- **Multiple Incentive Providers:** The engine is compatible with multiple incentive providers incentivizing the same type of campaigns (e.g., the same pool on Uniswap V3) with potentially different parameters.
 If you are eligible for a campaign on Merkl, you will claim rewards from all incentive providers who have incentivized your behavior when claiming your rewards.
 This means that many teams can incentivize a specific behavior at the same time with different tokens.

 However, it is possible for a given merkle root to include rewards for some campaigns but not others that are live on the same chain.
 Regardless, **the Merkl engine ensures that all users involved in a campaign during its live period receive their rewards**.
 Any rewards that were not distributed as they should have been will be distributed in an upcoming engine run.
 As the Merkl engine operates regularly for every campaign on a chain - examining only the data specific to the period between its current and previous executions - if distributions were missed, the engine will collect the necessary data from where it last left off, ensuring accurate and complete reward allocation.